RachitTyagi17/RachitTyagi17/README.md

 ## About Me
 I'm currently pursuing my Master's in Computer Applications (MCA) and have recently developed a keen interest in coding.
 My passion lies in learning and exploring new technologies, and I'm actively working on enhancing my skills in the following areas:

-- **Web3 Development**: Learning about blockchain technologies and the decentralized web.
+## What I'm Learning

 - **Front-end Technologies**: Strengthening my skills in HTML, CSS, and JavaScript to create dynamic and responsive web pages.

-## What I'm Learning
 - **MERN Stack**: Building full-stack applications using MongoDB, Express.js, React, and Node.js.

 ## How to Reach Me